NhanNW/Projects-Database/README.md

 Library Management System –  Using SQL Server
  Database Design & Business Logic Implementation

-This project is a  School Library Management System built using SQL Server and .
+This project is a  School Library Management System built using SQL Server and ASP.NET MVC .
 I am responsible for **designing the entire database**, **stored logic**, and **triggers** to ensure that all library operations follow real-world rules.

 + Users